-Drink sparkling water, unsweetened tea or sugar-free
+Drink plain or sparkling water, unsweetened tea or sugar-free beverages.

-beverages.

-Eating and drinking a lot of added sugar is one probable cause of the obesity epidemic in the U.S. It's also linked to increased risks for high blood pressure, high cholesterol, diabetes and inflammation in the body.
+Eating and drinking a lot of added sugar is one probable cause of the obesity epidemic in the U.S. and other countries.
+It's also linked to increased risks for high blood pressure, high cholesterol, diabetes and inflammation in the body.